paulbarbu/http-daemon/README.md

 HTTP Daemon
 ===========
-Simple HTTP daemon created for learning purposes using Qt and C++ By no means a production ready or a fully RFC-compilant daemon.
+Simple HTTP daemon created for learning purposes using Qt and C++.

+By no means a production ready or a fully RFC-compilant daemon.

 License